Youngzt998/ziteng.yang.github.io/index.md

 # **Research**

-**Currently**
+My current major focus (PhD Thesis) is on improving certified compilation.
+In the mean time, I also pay attention to the area of parallelism & concurrency, computability theory etc. See the detailed problems I'm investigating below:

-- **Program Logic & Certified Compilation** (e.g. improving CompCert)
+**Program Logic & Certified Compilation** (major)

+- **[Ongoing] Verified Linear Scan Register Allocation**: Implementing an alternative register allocation algorithm in a formally verified compiler instead of graph-coloring algorithm that has both lightweight time complexity and verification burden.
+- **[Ongoing] Improving the Correctness theory of certified compiler**: Fixing a "missing correctness specification" of in the correctness of CompCert framework.
+- **[Published] Verified Instruction Scheduling**: Achieved the first ever fully verified instruction scheduling passes in a formally verified compiler
+- Q: How do we improve the general framework for CompCert to make a parallelizing compilation (e.g. Parallelizing loops in GCC -O3 optimization)
+- Q: How do we ensure that the formal semantics specification of C (source language) and assembly/machine language (target language) is correct w.r.t. their language design?
+- Q: How could equality saturation be used to improve a certified compiler optimization?
+- Q: How to implement inter-procedural optimizations in a certified compiler?
+Is current general framework enough?

-- **Parallelism & Concurrency** (e.g. verification of parallelizing compilers, prediction of data-race)
+**Parallelism & Concurrency** (secondary)

-**During Undergraduate Time**

-- [Compiler Verification] **Verification-aided Compiler Optimization**:

-  An expedition to support certified compiler optimization aided by verification information as a hint carried by programs.
-I proposed a verification framework based on *proof assistant Coq* and gave a trial on "toy logic".
-This project was now continued by [Hanzhi Liu](https://misaka.center/) to implement this optimization and framework in VST's Separation Logic [VST := Verified Software Toolchain];
+- **[Ongoing] Program Analysis on Data-race problems**: Investigating some better approaches on both static prediction and dynamic detection of data-races.

+**Computability view of Program Verification and Analysis** (in spare time)

+- Q: How do we establish a theory in computability view for [*annotation verifier*](https://dl.acm.org/doi/10.1145/3632911) (programs annotated with its verification)

+**Undergraduate Researches**

+- **Compiler Correctness for Annotation Verifier**:

+  I worked on investigating correctness theory of compiling programs annotated with verification information ([*annotation verifier*](https://dl.acm.org/doi/10.1145/3632911)) and using them as optimization hints.
+I proposed an extended semantic and verification framework and gave a trial on toy language/logic.

+  This expedition was continued by [Hanzhi Liu](https://misaka.center/), Yanning Chen, etc. to go beyond toy language using my framework.

-- [Proof Assistant & Mathematical Logic] **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**: An extension from framework of infinite model for completeness theorem proof to finite model in a logic library  [*UnifySL*](https://github.com/QinxiangCao/UnifySL) for [*Coq*](https://coq.inria.fr/) proof assistant.
+- **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**: An extension from framework of infinite model for completeness theorem proof to finite model in a logic library  [*UnifySL*](https://github.com/QinxiangCao/UnifySL) for [*Coq*](https://coq.inria.fr/) proof assistant.

-- [Formal Control Theory] **Supervisor Control of Timed Discrete-Event Systems**: Investigating the supervisory control problem for timed discrete-event systems (TDES) under partial observation where time was considered as a special event.
+- **Supervisor Control of Timed Discrete-Event Systems** [Formal Control Theory]: Investigated the supervisory control problem for timed discrete-event systems (TDES) under partial observation where time was considered as a special event.

 # **Publications**

 <u>Program Verification:</u>

 - **Ziteng Yang**, Jun Shirako, Vivek Sarkar, Fully Verified Instruction Scheduling, OOPSLA’24
-- [There might be a co-first author publication later on compiler verification work during my undergraduate ]

 <u>Automata Theory:</u>

 - **Ziteng Yang**, Xiang Yin and Shaoyuan Li.
-“Maximally permissive supervisor control of timed discrete-event systems under partial observation,” in 21st IFAC World Congress, 2020.  [  **Conference Paper** l [PDF](./papers/IFAC2020/IFAC2020-Final-Full.pdf)  l  [Slide](./papers/IFAC2020/IFAC2020-Slides.pdf) l  [Video Report (Youtube)](https://youtu.be/GtbxR_OKfXU) ].
+“Maximally permissive supervisor control of timed discrete-event systems under partial observation,” in 21st IFAC World Congress, 2020.  [ [PDF](./papers/IFAC2020/IFAC2020-Final-Full.pdf)  l  [Slide](./papers/IFAC2020/IFAC2020-Slides.pdf) l  [Video Report (Youtube)](https://youtu.be/GtbxR_OKfXU) ].

 # **Teaching Experience**